-12. Day trip to Szentendre, an artist's village
+6. Day trip to Szentendre, a village of artists

 Many times we visit a big city and we wonder what the surroundings of the country are like, what the Hungarian landscape is really like and the way of life of the inhabitants who do not live in the capital.
-With this one-day visit to Szentendre you will discover all this and I assure you that the result will not leave you indifferent.
+With an excursion to Szentendre you will discover all this and I assure you that the result will not leave you indifferent.

-Why this town and not another one?
+Why this village and not another one?
 Szentendre is one of the most visited villages of Budapest and is known for the craftsmen who make and sell their products there.
-Certainly the center of the village is set up for visits, but if you go a little further away you can discover a beautiful lake, mountain scenery and traditional Hungarian houses.
+Certainly the center of the village is set up for visitors, but if you go a little further away you can discover a beautiful lake, mountain scenery and traditional Hungarian houses.